frogm0uth/keyboard-notes/qmk-layer-tap-toggle/README.md

 QMK provides a range of keycodes for layer switching - MO, TG, TT, LT, and OSL.
 However, I found that I ended up with a mish-mash using more than one of these, which then confused me.
 I felt that what I really wanted was a single hybrid of LT and TG.

 Therefore, the layer-tap-toggle code here firstly allows you to hold to activate a layer or tap to get a keycode – it is like LT except that the layer activates immediately with no lag.
-In addition, you can toggle the layer on by holding Shift when activating it, or lock it later with a dedicated "lock" key.
+In addition, you can toggle the layer on by holding Cmd/Gui when activating it, or lock it later with a dedicated "lock" key.
+Finally, you can use the same key to activate a different layer, by having Ctrl held when pressing it.

 As a side-benefit, the tap keycode can be any keycode, it's not limited to just basic keycodes.